n-ce/YTFLIX/README.md

 - English
 - Hindi

-Each category consists of a list of names which are links to youtube videos.
+Each category consists of a list of names that are links to youtube videos.

 ## Screenshots
 ![Interface as of v1.4](Assets/Screenshots/1.png)